 See how we display average pricing information, trends and market data.

 Find the vendor to meet your needs

-There are an estimated 75 suppliers in the smartphone market, with the top four suppliers capturing a substantial share of overall revenue.
-Apple and Samsung alone account for about 50.0% of total market revenue combined, whereas the two next-largest vendors, HTC and ZTE, account for about 20.0% of revenue combined....
+There are an estimated 70 suppliers in the smartphone market, with the top four suppliers capturing a substantial share of overall revenue.
+Apple and Samsung alone account for about 50.0% of total market revenue combined.
+Market share concentration has been relatively steady during the three years to 2020.
+High startup...
 Subscribe to learn more.

 Questions to ask potential suppliers

 What additional products or services do you offer separate from smartphones?

 Are there any promotional deals for bulk buyers?

 Do you prohibit the sale of accessories that complement your smartphone but are not your brand?

 Are there any incentives for me to carry your brand of accessories?

 What new solutions have you introduced to address issues brought on by the coronavirus pandemic?